bassamanator/Sovol-SV06-firmware/README.md

 3. Do a `FIRMWARE_RESTART`.

-If the Klipper flash that you did earlier was successful, and you've done everything else correctly, you should see no errors or warnings in the `Mainsail`/`Fluidd` dashboard. **Klipper has successfully been installed on your printer!**
+If the Klipper flash that you did earlier was successful, and you've done everything else correctly, you should see no errors or warnings in the `Mainsail`/`Fluidd` dashboard. 🎉 **Your printer has been Klipperized!** 🎉

 [🔼 Back to top](#outline)